1varunvc/schedule-personalised-sms/README.md

 # Scheduled Personalised SMS

 This application automates sending personalized SMS reminders at scheduled times.
-Leveraging Twilio for SMS services and Netlify Functions for a serverless architecture, it's designed to send daily morning reminders or notifications.
+Leveraging Twilio for SMS services and Netlify Functions for a serverless architecture, it's designed to send, say, daily morning reminders or notifications.

 ## Features